 A memorial Mass will be held at 11 a.m.
 Monday, January 6, 2020 at St. Mary Magdalene Catholic Church of Waupaca, with Fr.
 Xavier Santiago officiating.
 Visitation will be held from 10 a.m. until the time of Mass at the church.
 Military honors will follow Mass and burial will take place in the parish cemetery.

-To send flowers to Irving's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Irving Francis Hajek, please visit our floral store.